-From a musician perspective, it always makes sense to learn as much music theory first, before even trying to strum any instrument.
-We, musicians, like to learn the intrinsics of every single chord and rhythm, even if we don’t apply the knowledge to our instrument right away.
+Different approaches can work well depending on your goals and learning style when it comes to learning how to play the Ukulele.
+From a musician’s perspective, it always makes sense to learn as much music theory first before even trying to strum any instrument.
+We, musicians, like to learn the intrinsics of every chord and rhythm, even if we don’t apply the knowledge to our instrument immediately.

 What resources are available?

 Gladly, we live in an era where information is readily available for any at no cost or at a cost so insignificant that almost anybody can afford it.
-Thus, there are many different resources available for you that will help you with the learning of a new instrument.
+Thus, many different resources are available for you to help you learn a new instrument.

 Here are a few of the ones we recommend.
 Listed, not in order of importance, but in the natural order someone new to the Ukulele world would find them as they go through the learning process:

 The very first place you can start is Youtube.
-There are plenty of musicians explaining basic techniques for strumming the Ukulele and playing the basic chords.
+Many musicians explain basic techniques for strumming the Ukulele and playing the basic chords.

-If you’re just starting from zero, be sure to pick your battles.
-You don’t want to jump into videos that are showing you how to strum and play chords at the same time, but pick the ones dedicated to the strumming first, and then a few that only teach chords.
+If you’re starting from zero, be sure to pick your battles.
+You don’t want to jump into videos showing you how to strum and play chords simultaneously, but pick the ones dedicated to strumming first and then a few that only teach chords.

 Websites with Songs and Chords

-Here are a few of the websites with songs for Ukulele that we like the most:
+Here are a few of the websites with songs for the Ukulele that we like the most:

-Once you’ve tried to play a few songs, you’ll have a basic understanding of how chords are used in the songs you like the most, and also which chords in particular are difficult to perform.
+Once you’ve tried to play a few songs, you’ll have a basic understanding of how chords are used in the songs you like the most and which chords, particularly, are challenging to perform.
 This will pave the way to our next category of websites:

 Online Courses and Lessons